 That's where we were at the end of 2011.
 Since 1993, when I first joined the Unit Board, I have been responsible for keeping track of these races.
 Before that time it had been done by hand, but by 1993, ACBLScore was two years old, up to the task, and made the job easier once the learning curve was overcome.
 Strangely, the scoring part of ACBLScore became the LAST part of the program I learned about when I began directing games: up until that time I had used it for masterpoint races and for the Daily Bulletins I produced at tournaments.

 The idea I came up with was to have a race covering all Unit events geared towards newer players, but to only count the masterpoints won by non-Life Masters while playing only with other non-Life Masters.
-The Unit supplied the catchy name for the race, and I suspect will probably supply a trophy or plaque by the end of the year.
+The Unit supplied the catchy name for the race, and I imagine there was a prize to the winner, but the Unit Board has not yet told me what it is...
 Here are the rules:

 - Eligibility also depends on your membership status.
 Like all ACBL masterpoint races, you must be a paid up member of the ACBL to win the prize.

-- The Unit Board has yet to decide what the prize will be for the winner, but I would imagine some combination of sectional and Unit Game free plays would be appropriate.
+- The Unit Board has yet to tell me what the prize is for the winner, but I would imagine some combination of sectional and Unit Game free plays would be appropriate.

 - RRR-eligible events are all of the following:

 - All open sectional events, except for those which are unlimited.
 0-200 pairs games, 0-750 pairs games, Flight B/C/D pairs and teams (when there is a separate Flight A/X game), all count.
 Flight A/X pairs and teams, open pairs or teams, and side games do NOT count for the RRR.